neptunetrash/aperture.github.io/experiment/theory.md

 L     = the distance between the output end of the fiber and the screen.<br><br>

  If the incident angle α < α<sub>max</sub>, the ray undergoes multiple internal reflections at core and cladding interface and it is called the guided ray.
 If α < α<sub>max</sub>, the ray undergoes only partial reflection at core cladding interface.
 In short length of straight fiber, ideally a ray launched at angle α at the input end should come out at the same angle α from output end.
-Therefore, the far field at the output end will also appear as a cone of semi angle αmax emanating from the fiber end.
+Therefore, the far field at the output end will also appear as a cone of semi angle αmax emanating from the fiber end